tsprlng/useful-pgp-agent/guide/src/opgpcard.md

 On the other hand, this means that you can - by design - not make a backup (or second copy) of these private keys.
 If the card is lost (or breaks) these keys are gone forever.

+(Also, when generating private key material on a card, you rely on the hard- and software of that card not to have flaws that may compromise your key's security.)

 Depending on your use case, these tradeoffs may or may not be a good fit for your goals.